Make the role immediately understandable

 Incomplete or vague postings slow decisions.
 Clear responsibilities, schedule expectations, and pay information help clinicians decide whether a role is worth exploring further.

-The more questions a job answers early, the more likely it is to receive qualified inquiries.
+The more questions a job answers early, the more likely it is to receive qualified applicants.

 Be specific about the work environment